- 1 What is a fillet knife?

 The super sharp forged blade is made of high quality high carbon steel with protective stain-resistant alloy.
 It’s very flexible and therefore suitable even for the most delicate fish.
 The three-riveted handle is made of synthetic and sits nicely in the hand.

-With its usual price set at more than 100 dollars, the knife is not cheap by any means, but it’s built to last for decades with proper care.
+With its usual price, the knife is not cheap by any means, but it’s built to last for decades with proper care.
 The product is backed by lifetime warranty from the manufacturer.
 As a bonus, the knife ships with a nice leather sheath.

 2) Havalon Baracuta Z Folding Fillet Knife